-Working with clients on the fitness floor is a walking advertisement to people about their style and the services that they offer.
-This is why you should always give off professionalism and attention for your existing clients when you are training.
+Working with clients on the fitness floor is a walking advertisement to people about their style and their services.
+This is why you should always show professionalism and attention to your existing clients when you are training.

-Some people believe that offering free services will devalue the service as a whole, but it also could lead to more clients, so it is a kind of give and take.
+Some people believe that offering free services will devalue the whole service, but it could also lead to more clients, so it is a give and take.

 Front Desk Contacts

-This depends on the size f the gym that you are at, as the front desk and receptionist will be the first to field questions and thus possibly to refer clients in your direction.
+This depends on the size f the gym that you are at, as the front desk and receptionist will be the first to field questions and, thus, possibly refer clients in your direction.